paulinho-16/MEIC-TVVS/assignments/assignment3.md

 For the first boundary (between E1 and E2), we get the *on-point* 0 and there is only one *off-point*, the value 1, because it's the closest value where the result flips (non-positive values have the same result: `secondsToday` becomes zero, and the time variables are updated accordingly).
 For the second boundary (between E2 and E3), we get the *on-point* 4 and there are two *off-points*, 3 and 5, since when `secondsToday` is equal to `previousValue` no changes occur to the time variables, and the behaviour of the *off-points* differs: 3 results in a decrease of the time variables and 5 results in an increase.

-Finally, the following image represents the tested input values for the `adjustSeconds` parameter, according to the tested situation (`previousValue` = 4).
+Finally, the following image represents the tested input values for the `secondsToday` parameter, according to the tested situation (`previousValue` = 4).

 ![Tested input values of the variable `secondsToday` after *Boundary Value Analysis*](./images/points_secondsToday.png)